radiantlogic-devops/docker-compose/09-cfs/README.md

 Sample docker-compose.yaml file for single-node(standalone) FID deployment with CFS

 ## Prerequisites
-> check and install following if they are not available on the server
+> Check and install following if they are not available on the host
-- Docker desktop for Windows v20.x or higher
-- Hyper-v enabled
 - Running Linux containers on Windows and platform support in Docker Compose requires Windows 1803 or greater.
+- Docker desktop for Windows v20.x or higher - https://www.docker.com/products/docker-desktop
+- Hyper-v enabled - `Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V", "Containers") -All`

 > Run Docker for Windows in “mixed” mode by running Windows and Linux containers together
 - Switch to Windows containers in Docker for Windows tray
 - Go to Docker Engine settings section and set experimental parameter to ‘true’
 - Apply and restart the docker
-- Check `docker version` should show
+- Run `docker version` should show
 ```
 Client:
  Cloud integration: v1.0.22